quayzar/git-optimized-wordpress/README.md

  7. Load the project URL in a browser window.
 Complete the WordPress installation form and submit.
  8. Log into the WordPress backend.
  9. Select `Settings > Permalinks`, then update the Permalink structures and save.
 If you don't receive the "Permalinks structure updated" success message, adjust write permissions on `.htaccess` and try again.
+ 10. Remove `README.md` (recommended) and `LICENSE` (optional).

 You now have a working Git-optimized installation of WordPress.
 Proceed with in-WordPress configuration: Activate plugins, import data, customize theme, etc.

 Deployment
 ----------